uabakry/pyomix/README.md

 - Output #2

 #### SUBTASKS:
-1. Creating function to making directories for swiss-prot ids ..* Input: ids file.
+1. Creating function to making directories for swiss-prot ids.
+ * Input: ids file.
-..* Output: list of ids directories.
+ * Output: list of ids directories.
 2. Task #2

 #### EXTERNAL MODULES AND PROGRAMMES TO BE USED: